 One or more of the above symptoms may occur in hypothyroid dogs, but even dogs with no symptoms can have the disease.
 For this reason, your dog should visit the vet for a wellness exam and routine blood work at least once or twice a year.

 If you suspect that your dog has hypothyroidism, you should schedule an appointment with your veterinarian.

 By providing an accurate, thorough history to your veterinarian, you can help detect hypothyroidism in your dog.
-The next step for your vet to perform a complete physical examination on your dog.
-In order to reach a diagnosis of canine hypothyroidism, your vet must test the thyroid hormone levels in the blood.
+The next step for your vet to perform a complete physical examination of your dog.
+To reach a diagnosis of canine hypothyroidism, your vet must test the thyroid hormone levels in the blood.
 In most cases, your vet will begin by testing the T4 level.
-In theory, a low T4 indicates hypothyroidism, but diagnosis is not always this simple.
-Sometimes the T4 can fall in a gray area and further testing is necessary.
+In theory, a low T4 indicates hypothyroidism, but the diagnosis is not always this simple.
+Sometimes the T4 can fall in a gray area, and further testing is necessary.
 In addition, certain medications can interfere with the T4 levels.